Skip to main content

 The students laid out their idea to create an easy commuter track over Mt Victoria to school, with support from Wellington City Council schools’ liaison officer Alex Litherland, from the Climate Change Response team.

-With the newly built Cambridge Terrace bike lane just 500-metre down the hill from school, the connection would complete a missing link through Wellington’s green belt for students and city workers in the eastern suburbs to the growing bike network.
+With the newly built Cambridge Terrace bike lane just 500-metres down the hill from school, the connection would complete a missing link through Wellington’s green belt for students and city workers in the eastern suburbs to the growing bike network.

 A few things fell into place.
 Jonathan Kennett, Council project manager for several of Wellington’s new bike routes, had already been thinking about a set of ‘commuter links’ that would get people on bikes through Wellington’s parks and reserves to the road-based bike network.